 - Organize, form, join, or assist an employee organization or refrain from organizing, forming, joining, or assisting an employee organization.

-The bill also prohibits certain public employers from discriminating against, coercing, intimidating, interfering with, or imposing reprisals against a public employee for engaging in any of the rights granted.
+The act also prohibits certain public employers from discriminating against, coercing, intimidating, interfering with, or imposing reprisals against a public employee for engaging in any of the rights granted.

-The Colorado department of labor and employment (department) is charged with enforcing any alleged violation of these rights and is granted rule-making authority.
+The division of labor standards within the Colorado department of labor and employment (division) is charged with enforcing any alleged violation of these rights and is granted rule-making authority.
 A party may appeal the department's final decision to the Colorado court of appeals.
-The bill requires the court of appeals to give deference to the department.
+The act requires the court of appeals to give deference to the final decision of the department.